magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 ## Solution

 You cannot use the term "shipping" in your URL key - however you can use the term "shipping" combined with another letter or number.
 For example, "shipping1" and "shipping2".
-To do so:
+Although the term does not have to be "shipping"+<another number or letter> - the term could be any string up as long as the length does not exceed 255 characters.

+Perform the following steps:

 1. Log in to the Admin.
 1. Go to **Marketing** > SEO & Search > **URL Rewrites**.